conversejs/converse.js/docs/source/plugin_development.rst

 Whitelisting of plugins
 -----------------------

-As of converse.js 3.0.0 and higher, plugins need to be whitelisted before they can be used.
+As of Converse 3.0.0 and higher, plugins need to be whitelisted before they can be used.
 This is because plugins have access to a powerful API.
 For example, they can read all messages and send messages on the user's behalf.